-This "rule of thumb" provides an idea of what the RX100 M1 can do for you with respect to close-up photos.
-For example, it allows you to take a "full-frame" photo of a tulip flower or a small signposts with text (including a credit card...), but not of small daisy blossoms or stamps (it's about the size of four typical German stamps...).
+This "rule of thumb" provides an idea of what the RX100 M4 can do for you with respect to close-up photos.
+For example, it allows you to take a "full-frame" photo of a rose flower or a small signposts with text, but not of small daisy blossoms or stamps.
 See the sample photos for examples (pages Close-Up Introduction and First Samples, Close-Up Samples and Close-Up Samples - Part 2; note that not all of them were taken at the closest possible distance).

 Using autofocus for close-ups can be a frustrating experience with the Sony RX100 M1, particularly afterwards when you look at your photos more closely and realize that the camera missed the target more than often.
 In the following, I present my approaches to getting more consistent and satisfying results for close-up photos.

-I did a few more things to improve the results for close-ups:
+I did a few more things to improve the results for close-up shots:

 *) Depending on what you want to achieve, a larger aperture opening with less

-depth of field may be desired (see page ... for the effects - in preparation)
+depth of field may be desired (see page Close-Ups

 **) If the light conditions permit, ISO can be lowered to 400 or even 200 for better image quality.
 In "urgent" cases you might even want to increase ISO to 1600 to get a sharp picture of a rare bug.

-Since my wife does not use manual focus, and thus, not the Focus magnifier functionality, I decided to reset the center button to "Standard".
-The Focus magnifier functionality is still there, but now it comes up only automatically, namely when I turn the control ring, which is used for manual focusing when set to "Standard."
+Since my wife does not use manual focus, and thus, does not need the Focus Magnifier functionality, I decided to set the center button to Standard again.
+The Focus Magnifier functionality is still there (in the form of Manual Focus Assist), but now it comes up only automatically, namely when I turn the control ring, which is used for manual focusing when the center button is set to Standard.